Jennifer Aniston Faces Pregnancy Rumor, Kathy Hilton Says She’s Expecting A Girl

 Following In Touch Weekly magazine’s shocking report, Jennifer Aniston’s rep shot down the rumor regarding her alleged baby bump and pregnancy and slammed the magazine for making up their entire story.
 The rep also explained that Aniston’s fuller midsection was nothing more than the result of a big lunch.

-A short time later, Jennifer Aniston penned an open letter with The Huffington Post, in which she slammed the rumors claiming she was pregnant and shed light on what she deemed to be a much bigger issue in the media.
+A short time later, Jennifer Aniston penned an open letter published by the Huffington Post, in which she slammed the rumors claiming she was pregnant and shed light on what she deemed to be a much bigger issue in the media.

 “For the record, I am not pregnant.
 What I am is fed up,” Jennifer Aniston wrote, according to a report by Us Weekly.
-“I’m fed up with the sport-like scrutiny and body-shaming that occurs daily. … If I am some kind of symbol to some people out there, then clearly I am an example of the lens through which we, as a society, view our mothers, daughters, sisters, wives, female friends and colleagues.
+“I’m fed up with the sport-like scrutiny and body-shaming that occurs daily….
+If I am some kind of symbol to some people out there, then clearly I am an example of the lens through which we, as a society, view our mothers, daughters, sisters, wives, female friends and colleagues.
 The objectification and scrutiny we put women through is absurd and disturbing.”

 “The message that girls are not pretty unless they’re incredibly thin, that they’re not worthy of our attention unless they look like a supermodel or an actress on the cover of a magazine is something we’re all willingly buying into,” she added.